STATEMENT REGARDING COVID-19 – October 26, 2020

 Procedures will vary from city to city, and our staff will coordinate with local or university health officials as needed and follow their directions regarding mitigation measures or quarantine protocols.
 For more information on local quarantine protocols, you may contact your local or university health officials directly.

 Are you reducing on-site staff and/or allowing office staff to work from home?

 Yes, the health and wellbeing of our residents and staff is our top priority.
 Our communities are implementing reduced work hours with some remote work options to ensure the best possible residential experience during this time.
 Our Resident Assistants as well as part-time student team members are working staggered hours based on their availability and work schedule.
-We are not planning to lay off any staff members.
 Additionally, there may be communities that need temporary employees during this time, and we will work with our local teams to fill those positions.
 Those looking for employment can visit our Careers website for any full- or part-time openings.

 Will you have sufficient high-speed Internet to accommodate students taking online classes?

 Nearly all of the universities and institutions we serve are moving to some form of on-line education to deliver their academic curriculum.
 In all circumstances, it is our goal to ensure that our residents can continue to receive academic instruction, complete their coursework, and continue to be housed in an environment conducive to their academic success.
 To facilitate this, all our communities are designed to deliver unlimited high-speed Wi-Fi Internet as part of our all-inclsuive utility package.
 During this time when the entire country’s use of broadband is testing the limits of our national infrastructure, ensuring adequate broadband service for our residents to continue to receive academic instruction and to complete their coursework has become the top priority of our IT department.

 Do you anticipate any negative financial impact to your business as a result of this pandemic?